John Ellis (physicist, born 1963)

 John Ellis is the current director of studies for Natural Sciences at the Gonville and Caius College, Cambridge.
-He was born in London in 1963 and is best known for his research on Helium-3 surface spin echo, an inelastic scattering technique.
+His research is on helium-3 surface spin echo, an inelastic scattering technique.

 Early life and education

 Ellis studied at St John's College, Cambridge where he obtained a first-class degree in Natural Sciences.
 He obtained a Ph.D in surface physics from the Cavendish Laboratory, Cambridge.
 He then spent three years at the Max Planck Institute for Dynamics and Self-Organization in Göttingen during which he continued using helium scattering to probe surface structure and dynamics.
 Thereafter, he returned to Cambridge as a fellow of Lloyd's Tercentenary Research Foundation, later progressing to an EPSRC Advanced Fellow.
 He went on to become the Assistant Director of Research at the Cavendish Laboratory where he led the development of the Cavendish’s spin-echo instrument and research project.

 Research

 Ellis specialises in surface physics and imaging techniques.